betsol/node-robokassa/README.md

 module.exports = function (req, res) {

   robokassaHelper.handleResultUrlRequest(req, res, function (values, userData) {

     console.log({
       values: values, // Will contain general values like "invId" and "outSum"
       userData: userData // Will contain all your custom data passed previously, e.g.: "productId" });

+    // You could return "false" here in order to throw error instead of success to Robokassa.
+    // return false;

+    // You could also return promise here.
+    // return Promise.resolve();

   });

 };